atlasxomics/ATX_epigenomics/analysis/CnT_tutorial.md

 files](https://www.archrproject.com/bookdown/what-is-an-arrow-file-archrproject.html)
 are the basic unit of analysis in ArchR.
 Arrow files save all sample data on disk as HDF5 files and are updated with additional layers as analysis progress.
-Arrow files are associated with a ArchRProject which can be accessed by R and stored in memory.
+Arrow files are associated together in an 'ArchRProject' which can be accessed by R and stored in memory.

 For each sample, an Arrow file is generated from a [fragment file](https://www.archrproject.com/bookdown/input-file-types-in-archr.html).
 Fragment file paths and run ids are supplied to [createArrowFiles()](https://www.archrproject.com/reference/createArrowFiles.html) as character vectors.
+Here, we use fragment.tsv.gz files (typical output of our pipeline and Cell Ranger ATAC) but BAM files can be used as well.

 Parameters `minTSS` and `minFrags` can used to remove low-quality tixels from analysis.
+We set minFrags to 0 because we have found tixels with low fragment counts are removed during on/off-tissue filter (below).

-By default, `createArrowFiles()` generates a [TileMatrix](https://www.archrproject.com/reference/addTileMatrix.html) (fragment counts per tile/bin per cell) and a [GeneScoreMatrix](https://www.archrproject.com/bookdown/calculating-gene-scores-in-archr.html) (computed gene activity per cell) for each sample; here we increase the size of tiles from 500 to 5000 according to [Deng, 2022](https://www.nature.com/articles/s41586-022-05094-1).
+By default, `createArrowFiles()` generates a [TileMatrix](https://www.archrproject.com/reference/addTileMatrix.html) (fragment counts per bin per cell) and a [GeneScoreMatrix](https://www.archrproject.com/bookdown/calculating-gene-scores-in-archr.html) (computed gene activity per cell) for each sample; here we increase the size of tiles from 500 to 5000 according to [Deng, 2022](https://www.nature.com/articles/s41586-022-05094-1).

+This step can take over 20 minutes, depending on compute resources available.

 ```{r message=FALSE, warning=FALSE}